material-motion/material-motion/primitives.md

 > An element can both be tapped and double-tapped; tap is deferred until the failure of double-tap.

 **Velocity**: Continuous gesture recognizers include a velocity in each event.
-When a gesture's state becomes `recognized`, its velocity may be fed into a physical simulation.
+When a gesture's state becomes `recognized`, its velocity may be fed into a applied forces.

 ## Applied forces